renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 #### The Navy

 The Goblin navy is vital for connecting their territories on the Ruby Plane with their homeland.
-This navy is primarily a defensive and logistical force—protecting their landings, ferrying troops and equipment from the mainland and riches back home.
+This navy is primarily a defensive and logistical force — protecting their landings, ferrying troops and equipment from the mainland and riches back home.

 ### The Goblin Empire and Other Nations